- What is your department's philosophy?

 The department currently offers financial support for two summers during a student's tenure.
 There are, additionally, opportunities for graduate students to hold research assistantships with department faculty.
 The terms of research assistantship appointments may vary from case to case but provide, in most cases, a stipend that covers summer living expenses.

-In addition to providing the standard package described above, the Department will provide each student $1,000 in discretionary funds.
+In addition to providing the standard package described above, the Department will provide each student $1,000 in discretionary funds every year in year 1-5.
 Most students use this money to fund professional development expenses, including language study, faculty guided research and field work.
 In addition, the department offers students up to two summers of funding, which provides students with the possibility of conducting field work during the summer.
 It is also possible to use pre-doc fellowship funds to support field work during the later years of the program.

 The Knight-Hennessy Scholars program is a new graduate-level scholarship aimed at preparing the next generation of global leaders to address the increasingly complex challenges facing the world.
 Starting in fall 2018, Knight-Hennessy Scholars will annually select up to 100 high-achieving students (50 in the first year) with demonstrated leadership and civic commitment, who will receive financial support for the full cost of attendance to pursue a graduate education at Stanford.
 Scholars may pursue studies at any of university’s seven internationally top-ranked graduate schools, and will be educated to navigate across business, government, academia, and the nonprofit sectors.

-Apply to Knight-Hennessy Scholars by September 27, and to your Political Science graduate program by November 15.
+Apply to Knight-Hennessy Scholars by September 27, and to the Political Science graduate program by November 15.
 Read more about eligibility requirements and the application process on the Knight-Hennessy Scholars website.

 You can access more specific information about particular faculty members by going to the faculty page.